ProjectSegfault/website/src/routes/minecraft/client-side-mods/+page.md

 ## How are these mods picked?

-Most of them are used extensively by all players or are used for voice chatting.
+Most of them are used extensively by odyssey or are used for voice chatting.

 ## Can I use these plugins on Bedrock edition or the Forge mod loader?